antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 In the correspondence files, you find hints how to solve missing case problems.
 For example, if `IE05` is missing from your NUTS2 table, you can try to impute it with the equation `IE05=IE023+IE024+IE025`.
-In this particular case, because `IE023` is a NUTS3 small regions’s code, you have to go down to that particular level to impute the missing NUTS2 case.
+In this particular case, because `IE023` is a NUTS3 small region’s code, you have to go down to that particular level to impute the missing NUTS2 case.
 If you are lucky, the NUTS3 data is in the dataset (incorrectly labelled as NUTS2), or it is available from a NUTS3-level product.